khylo/CourseNotes/cloud/aws/vpc.md

     Bastion (Jump box) is use dto provide secure access to administer EC2 instances in private subnets.
 Only need to harded Bastion server..
 Other servers are only accessable via it.

     For EC2 in private subnet to send traffic out (e..g to S3, it must have route to get out via NAT, and a role to write to S3)
-##EGresss Only Internet Gateway (for IP6)
+## EGresss Only Internet Gateway (for IP6)

 ## NACLs
-..* By default Aws create NACL for VPC.
+* By default Aws create NACL for VPC.
 All subnets are by default associated with it.
-..* It allows all traffic in and all traffic out. (separate rules for IP4 and IP6) ..* Note subnets can only be associated with one NACL.
+* It allows all traffic in and all traffic out. (separate rules for IP4 and IP6)
+* Note subnets can only be associated with one NACL.
-..* NACLs can be associated with many subnets
+* NACLs can be associated with many subnets
-..* NACLs can only be associated with 1 VPC (but multiple subnets) => NACLs can span AZs (like VPCs) ..* NACLs define inbound and outbound rules separately (unlike security groups) ..* Rules are incremented in numeric order
+* NACLs can only be associated with 1 VPC (but multiple subnets) => NACLs can span AZs (like VPCs)
+* NACLs define inbound and outbound rules separately (unlike security groups)
+* Rules are incremented in numeric order
-..* NACLs kick in before security groups
+* NACLs kick in before security groups
-..* Each subnet MUST be associated with exactly one NACL.
+* Each subnet MUST be associated with exactly one NACL.
 If none specified it will goto default (all open) NACL

 If you create a NACLs by default it is DENY to all. (exact opposite to one that AWS creates by default)